-NOTE: Unless the shipping papers indicate that the shipment is a limited quantity, all international shipments (including Canada and Mexico) of hazardous materials require placards.
+NOTE: Unless the shipping papers indicate that the shipment is a Limited Quantity, most international shipments (including Canada and Mexico) of hazardous materials require placards.

-PLACARD - a sign measuring 273 mm (10.8 in) by 273 mm (10.8 in) square-on-point, communicating a hazard by symbol, color, hazard class number, and possibly, text.
+PLACARD - a sign measuring at least 250 mm (9.8 in) by 250 mm (9.8 in) square-on-point, communicating a hazard by symbol, color, hazard class/division number, and possibly, text.
 (See Figure 4 for pictures of placards.)
 Text indicating the hazard is not required on placards other than the Class 7 (Radioactive) and DANGEROUS placards; however, for shipments originating internationally, text may not appear on a Class 7 placard.
 The hazard class text does not have to be in English, except for the DANGEROUS placard, as long as the size, color, hazard class, and symbol are correct.